RamiSaad93/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Venezuela but moved to Algarve when I was 13.
+* I was born in Egypt.
-* I have a PhD in Neuroscience but have no intention of staying in academia.
+* I have a Bachelor in Civil Engineering and Masters in Data Analysis.
-* I have some experience analyzing data from my own experiments but no formal training whatsoever.
+* I have some experience analyzing data from my own experience when I did the bootcamp.

 # Why am I here